WebReflection/uhtml/README.md

 <sup>**Social Media Photo by [Andrii Ganzevych](https://unsplash.com/@odya_kun) on [Unsplash](https://unsplash.com/)**</sup>

-_micro html_ is a _~2.5K_ [lighterhtml](https://github.com/WebReflection/lighterhtml#readme) subset to build declarative and reactive UI via template literals tags.
+_micro html_ is a [lighterhtml](https://github.com/WebReflection/lighterhtml#readme) subset to build declarative and reactive UI via template literals tags.

-### 📣 Community Announcement
+### 📣 uhtml v4 is out

-Please ask questions in the [dedicated discussions repository](https://github.com/WebReflection/discussions), to help the community around this project grow ♥
+Please check the [Release Notes](https://github.com/WebReflection/uhtml/pull/86) to know more about what improved, what changed or broke and what's not there yet (or anymore).

 ---